 HNE Simulation Centre

-In 2015 the HNE Simulation Centre celebrated 10 years since conducting its first simulation course.
-An impressive milestone, the Centre is one of the longest running simulation centres in Australia.
+The HNE Simulation Centre delivers training to approximately 4000 healthcare professionals each year and is one of the longest running simulation centres in Australia.
 Faculty are passionate about enhancing patient safety through simulation training and research and offer a wide range of training addressing clinical and non-clinical challenges, as well as instructor training and development programs.
-Download the Centre overview.
+Download the Centre overview to find out more about us.

 Upcoming course vacancies